RFK suspends campaign, throws support behind President Donald Trump * WorldNetDaily * by Bob Unruh

 He said he met multiple times with Trump and found that he and Trump agree on “many” key issues.

-They still will disagree on issues, Kennedy said, but on some subjects they plan to work together, like “ending the forever wars,” “ending childhood diseases,” “ending censorship,” “getting the intel agencies” out of the industry of spying Americans.
+They still will disagree on issues, Kennedy said, but on some subjects they plan to work together, like “ending the forever wars,” “ending childhood diseases,” “ending censorship,” “getting the intel agencies” out of the industry of spying on Americans.

 He said he tried to reach out to Kamala Harris’ campaign, who refused to meet with him.